How to prepare a design for printing

 Raster graphics – the presentation of an image using a vertical and horizontal grid of appropriately colored pixels on a computer monitor, printer or other output device.

 Sounds rather complicated, doesn’t it?
-In fact, it’s nothing more than an “ordinary” graphic file that every computer user has to deal with on a daily basis, such as the popular .jpg.
+In fact, it’s nothing more than an “ordinary” graphics file with which any person operating a computer has to deal every day, such as the popular .jpg.
 From raster graphics you can directly print in the following techniques:

 Very importantly, in order for the print to have the right quality, the file must have sufficient resolution.
 There is no way to make a large and good-looking print for an entire T-shirt from such a small image as the example below….